MarcBob/SmartRecyclerViewAdapter/README.md

             };

 It looks weird but it's needed to internally give that item a different class based on the type.
 Attention!!!
-This behaviour can not be inherited by multiple childclasses.
-If some other class extends this class it has to overwrite this method again an have this code in it!!!
+This behaviour can not be inherited by multiple child classes.
+If some other class extends this class it has to overwrite this method again and it has to have this code inside it!!!

 ###getGenericItemViewType
+This is usually not needed.
 If two of your ViewHolders use the same layout, one of them has to overwrite getGenericItemViewType to return a different ItemViewType.
 Consider using an android id for this.
 But keep in mind, usually this is not needed.

 #SmartRecyclerViewAdapter
 Once you have created ViewHolders for all your item types, all there is left to do is to create the SmartRecyclerViewAdapter which takes an array of instances of all the ViewHolders it should use.
 (When instantiating the viewHolders here it is fine to pass null as the itemView)